-1) Authorize the Office of Strategic Initiatives (OSI) to enter into a SOLE SOURCE contract with Community Action Partnership of Strafford County, (VC #177200), Dover, NH, in the amount of \$155,343.00 for the federal Weatherization Assistance Program (WAP) effective July 1, 2020, upon approval of Governor and Executive Council, through June 30, 2021.
+Authorize the Office of Strategic Initiatives (OSI) to enter into a SOLE SOURCE contract with Community Action Partnership of Strafford County (VC #177200), Dover, NH, in the amount of \$49,989.00 to supplement the Agency's Weatherization Assistance Program (WAP), effective January 1, 2021, through December 31, 2021, upon approval of Governor and Executive Council.
 100% Federal Funds.
+(LIHEAP-US DHHS)

-Funds to support this request are anticipated to be available in the following account in FY 2021 upon availability and continued appropriation of funds in the future operating budget:
+Funding is available in the following account, contingent upon the availability and continued appropriation of funds in the operating budget, as follows:

-Office of Strategic Initiatives, Low Income Weatherization

-01-02-02-024010-77060000-074-500587

-Grant for Pub.
-Assist & Relief
+Office of Strategic Initiatives, Fuel Assistance 01-02-02-024010-77050000-074-500587 Grants for Pub Assist & Relief